napsnu/Local-AI-Agent-with-RAG/README.md

 ---

-## License

-This project is licensed under the MIT License.

----

 ## Contact

-For questions or support, please open an issue or contact [your.email@example.com](mailto:your.email@example.com).
+For questions or support, please open an issue or contact(anshusafalpatel@gmail.com).